Gross realisation valueGRV

 Is GRV the same as gross development value (GDV)?

 Yes.
 The two terms are interchangeable.
-GRV is the more common term in Australian residential development; GDV is more common in the UK and in commercial work.
+GRV is more common in Australian residential development; GDV is more common in the UK and in commercial work.

 Should GRV include GST?